ahmat1914/ahmat1914.github.io/source/_posts/What-is-LXD.md

 lxc exec first -- /bin/bash
 # Or just run a command directly:
 lxc exec first -- apt-get update
-# To pull a file from the container, use:
+# To pull/push a file from the container, use:
 lxc file pull first/etc/hosts .
+lxc file push hosts first/tmp/
 # To stop the container, simply do:
 lxc stop first
 # And to remove it entirely: